 Back (on Monday, July 14th)!

-Some things White says in the poem suggest he's thinking of the southwest, and the cave and turquoise suggest Bandelier National Monument near Los Alamos, New Mexico.
+Some things White says in the poem suggest he's thinking of the southwest ("sculpted buttes"), and the room carved in a hill suggest Bandelier National Monument near Los Alamos, New Mexico.
 Here's a photo of those bold blue skies and what could be the buttes:

 Bandelier, Mesa Verde, and similar sites are ancestral sites of Pueblo peoples.
 My village, Nambe, is about 30 miles from Bandelier.
 At one time, the information provided at the park said that the people who lived there disappeared, but now, the information states that Pueblo peoples lived in those sites and moved elsewhere (like Nambe).

 If E.B.
-White visited Bandelier, we can see how he would use the vanished-Indian theme in his writings.
-We could also say that his use of "Indian" rather than a specific tribal nation reflects lack of knowledge, too.
+White visited Bandelier and didn't know the descendants of the people that lived there now live elsewhere, the lamentable tone of his poem makes sense.
+We could also say that his use of "Indian" rather than a specific tribal nation reflects a lack of knowledge, too.

 His poem reflects romantic stereotypes but it also has the vanished Indian theme.
 In the conversation on Facebook, I noted that it reminds me of the "End of the Trail" statue at the Cowboy Hall of Fame.
 It depicts a tragic Indian.